 \subsubsection{Flexible Evaluation Modes}

-The architecture of VLA models necessitates evaluation methods that assess not only overall end-to-end performance, but also the effectiveness of individual tasks.
-To this end, DriveAction introduces a flexible evaluation mechanism supporting both comprehensive and task-specific assessments.
-This enables analysis of how vision and language information influence overall action decisions and facilitates the identification of model bottlenecks within individual tasks.
+The architecture of VLA models requires evaluation methods that measure not only overall end-to-end performance, but also the effectiveness of each individual task.
+To this end, DriveAction introduces a flexible evaluation framework supporting both comprehensive and task-specific assessments.
+This enables analysis of how vision and language information influence action decisions and facilitates the identification of model bottlenecks within specific tasks.

-The comprehensive evaluation focuses on the model’s final decision outputs, in which QA pairs from upstream tasks are sequentially introduced as known information for the action decision.
-Four evaluation modes are supported: \begin{itemize}[itemsep=0pt, topsep=0pt] \item \textbf{Full Pipeline Mode (V-L-A):} Provides QA pairs from both vision (V) and language (L) tasks, evaluating action performance under fully informed conditions. \item \textbf{Vision-Only Mode (V-A):} Only QA pairs from vision tasks are provided, with no high-level language information available, so actions are evaluated primarily based on visual perception. \item \textbf{Language-Only Mode (L-A):} Only QA pairs from language tasks are provided, with no high-level vision information available, so actions are evaluated primarily based on language understanding. \item \textbf{Uninformed Mode (A):} No upstream QA information is injected, and only the basic scenario and task requirements are provided.
-This mode evaluates the model’s ability to make reasonable decisions relying purely on internal reasoning and existing knowledge without high-level external guidance. \end{itemize} By analyzing and comparing the results across these four modes, the framework can systematically reveal the model’s reliance on different modalities, as well as its generalization and reasoning abilities, thus supporting in-depth analysis of autonomous driving decision mechanisms.
+The comprehensive evaluation focuses on the model’s final decision outputs, where QA pairs from upstream vision (V) and language (L) tasks are optionally introduced as textual input for action decisions.
+Throughout all evaluations, basic scenario information is consistently provided.
+Four evaluation modes are supported: \begin{itemize}[itemsep=0pt, topsep=0pt] \item \textbf{Full Pipeline Mode (V-L-A):} Provides QA pairs from both V and L tasks, evaluating action performance under fully informed conditions. \item \textbf{Vision-Only Mode (V-A):} Only QA pairs from V tasks are provided, with no high-level L information available. \item \textbf{Language-Only Mode (L-A):} Only QA pairs from L tasks are provided, with no high-level V information available. \item \textbf{Uninformed Mode (A):} No upstream QA pairs are injected, evaluating the model’s ability to make reasonable decisions relying purely on internal reasoning and existing knowledge without high-level external guidance. \end{itemize} By analyzing and comparing the results across these four modes, the framework can systematically reveal the model’s reliance on different modalities and its generalization and reasoning abilities, thus supporting in-depth analysis of autonomous driving decision mechanisms.

 The task-specific evaluation is conducted for each node in the hierarchical tree structure, providing fine-grained assessment of model capabilities.
 This approach yields valuable insights into the model’s strengths and weaknesses in perception, reasoning, and decision-making skills, such as lane detection and traffic light recognition (vision tasks), navigation following and traffic rule understanding (language tasks), as well as concrete driving maneuvers such as lane changes and intersection turns (action tasks).
 While comprehensive evaluation measures overall decision-making, task-specific evaluation pinpoints the performance of individual components.
 Combining both offers a complete view of model capabilities.